Frequently Asked Questions

 Occasionally we will accept new writers to cover film score reviews and/or articles, we are a small and dedicated team who contributes on their free time.
 You can always email email@example.com if you're interested in joining and we will take it on a case by case basis.
 We strive to be different than other review sites, so it's important you approach reviews from a different perspective.
 Please do not inquire about joining our team unless you are serious about contributing and being an active writer.
 Film.Music.Media does not provide monetary compensation, all journalists here volunteer their free time and talents.

-5. I contacted one of the journalists but haven't heard back?
+5. I emailed firstname.lastname@example.org but haven't heard back?

 As stated above, this site is run on free time and pure passion.
 Family, friends, life and work take priority above all.
-Running this site is a full-time effort on top of everything else, so please be patient as we grow and try to accommodate.
+Running this site is a full-time effort on top of everything else, so please be patient.

 6. Why don't you review catalogue releases?

 Early-on it was decided that we put all our focus on new releases and detailed interviews.
-There is a world of film music to be discovered from the past and we hope you venture out there and support all the labels working hard on archival releases.
+We simply do not have the time to cover everything.
+There is a world of film music to be discovered from the past, and we hope you venture out there and support all the labels working hard on archival releases.

 7. What is "All Access"?